pushkar1995/react-bookstore-app/README.md

 - Choose a directory
 - Open a Terminal
 - write git clone https://github.com/pushkar1995/react-bookstore-app
-- get into to directory "bookstore-app"
+- get into to directory "react-bookstore-app"
 - write: npm install

 <p align="right">(<a href="#readme-top">back to top</a>)</p>